9th8/up-to-date-real-world-haskell/11-testing-and-quality-assurance.md

 developing tests, it is often useful to see the actual data generated for each test.
 To do this, we would replace `quickCheck` with its sibling, `verboseCheck`, to see (verbose) output for each test.
-Now, let\'s look at more sophisticated properties that our function might satisfy.
+Now, let's look at more sophisticated properties that our function might satisfy.

 ### Testing for properties